 - Preparatory science prerequisites for the later professional phase

-Students fulfill all of the core requirements for the Bachelor of Science degree, including:
+Students fulfill all of the core requirements for the Bachelor of Science degree, and the following courses:

 **All courses must be completed by the end of the spring semester of the junior year, and documentation must be forwarded by the end of May.